 Variational Two-Electron Reduced-Density-Matrix (v2RDM) Methods

-- v2RDM can be combined with CASSCF, in which the active spaces can be much larger than those in the conventional CI-driven CASSCF, and the computational cost could be polynomial.
+v2RDM can be combined with CASSCF, affording much larger active spaces than in the conventional CI-driven CASSCF at polynomial costs.

-- v2RDM-driven CASSCF should be competitive with the DMRG-based CASSCF to consider static correlation, and v2RDM methods are less sensitive to the dimensionality of the system than DMRG methods.
+In treating static correlation, v2RDM-driven CASSCF is competitive with the DMRG-based CASSCF. v2RDM methods are less sensitive to the dimensionality of the system than DMRG.

-- Dynamic correlation can be obtained through pair-DFT and the adiabatic connection.
+Dynamic correlation can be included through pair-DFT and the adiabatic connection.

-Potential energy curves for the symmetric dissociation of water within the cc-pVTZ basis set
+Potential energy curves for the symmetric dissociation of water with the cc-pVTZ basis set

-S-T energy gaps in linear polycyclic aromatic hydrocarbons calculated with v2RDM-CASSCF/cc-pvDZ
+Singlet-triplet gaps in linear polycyclic aromatic hydrocarbons calculated with v2RDM-CASSCF/cc-pVDZ